SamMed05/c-cpp-notes/docs/c/pointers.md

 From this illustration, it's clear that `&x` allows you to obtain `x`'s address, while `*px` provides the value at the address `px` holds:
 ![pointer operators](../c/assets/pointer-operators.svg)
-<figcaption>Fig.1.
-Pointer operators: address and dereference.</figcaption>
+<figcaption>Fig.2.
+Pointer operators: address vs. dereference.</figcaption>

 In even simpler words, `&` finds a variable's address, while `*` takes an address and retrieves the value at that address.
 Therefore, we can think of them as opposites, in the sense that `&` moves from a value to its address, while `*` moves from an address to its value.